mrpelz/iot-monolith/README.md

 ### Raw TCP

 So, at last I moved to raw TCP-sockets.
-Those are low-level enough to implement trivial request/response mechanics while managing reliable delivery of all bytes in the correct order.
+Those are low-level enough to allow me to implement trivial request/response mechanics myself while managing reliable delivery of all bytes in the correct order.
 Because the TCP-stack often lives on separate hardware (e.g. the W5500-module), I also send separate keep-alive messages that generate a response from the Arduino without side effects.

 Most messages are only a few bytes long and fit easily into one UDP-packet (packet order becomes unimportant), so I might implement UDP messaging in the future.